 The Central Arizona Governments (CAG) Region serves the Gila and Pinal County areas, which includes seventeen (17) Municipalities, two (2) County Governments and four (4) Native American Communities.
-The CAG Region had a 2015 population of 443,402 people and is over 10,000 square miles in size.
+The CAG Region's population in 2015 was 443,402 people in and is over 10,000 square miles.